IronGarden16/100DaysOfCode/Log.md

 I'll have new files like `routeRules.js` that is related to the routes.
 Refactor routes so that they'll use names defined on a constants file.
 Refactor store so that they're in a directory and add constants file.

+## Day 5: Refactor
+Today I refactored the store to be on their own module.
+I also namespaced them.
+I might remove the namespacing since I believe it introduced more layers of the store than wanted eg. rootGetters etc.
+I removed the type column on the transaction table and add the type indication via text color and additional indication via text (+ and -).